google-deepmind/annealed_flow_transport/README.md

 `train.run_experiments` called from `main.py` returns a `NamedDict` containing a summary of results that could be caught and recorded if required.

+## License information

+The code is licensed under the Apache 2.0 license, which can be found in full in the `LICENSE` file.

+We have released a pickle model parameters file for the VAE example which is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0), Full text is found at https://creativecommons.org/licenses/by/4.0/legalcode.

 ## Giving Credit

 If you use this code in your work, please cite the following paper.